Last Updated on

 Enjoying Gluhwein with Agnès of L’Alsaciette.
 Isn’t the stand behind us just adorable?

-Wine Tasting and Alsatian Delicacies at Domaine Bruno Hertz
+Wine Tasting in Alsace Without a Car: Domaine Bruno Hertz

 While in Eguisheim, we stopped at our first winery for a tasting.
 Domaine Bruno Hertz is a working family winery dating back to the 1700s.
+This time of year is when to visit Alsace because there were no crowds at any of the wineries.
 Currently, there are three generations of the Hertz family that work at the winery.
 They have seven different cépages, or variety of grapes.
 We tried riesling, gewurztraminer, and the single red varietal of the area, pinot noir.
 My favorite was one of their grand cru varieties, the Rangen Alsace riesling from the slopes of the Rangen mountain in the Vosges.

 Along with the wine, L’Alsaciette provided quite a delicious spread of foods to try.
 Among the offerings were a tasty tarte flambée, the traditional flaky and light cheese tartes of the region, and my favorite, salade vigneronne.
 A vinegary antipasto of pork, cheese, and cornichons, this treat was sublime!
 Take a peek at the videos above and below to see inside the winery as well as to see the great wines available.